On strict ranking by pairwise comparisons: Strict Ranking, Related Sets of Weights, and Pairwise Comparisons

 \textbf{Proof.} We produce all the announced counter-examples in $PC_3.$ Let us now produce our counter-examples. \begin{itemize} \item Let us consider the PC matrix It satisfies the $\mathcal{R}-$ condition but it is not in an admissible locus.
-The matrix obtained by consistencization is which does not satisfy the $\mathcal{R}-$condition. \item Let us consider the PC matrix It satisfies the $\mathcal{R}-$ condition and it is in an admissible locus.
-The matrix obtained by consistencization is which does not satisfy the $\mathcal{R}-$condition. \item Let us consider the PC matrix It satisfies the $\mathcal{R}-$ condition and its caracteristic ranking matrix is
+The matrix obtained is which does not satisfy the $\mathcal{R}-$condition. \item Let us consider the PC matrix It satisfies the $\mathcal{R}-$ condition and it is in an admissible locus.
+The matrix obtained is which does not satisfy the $\mathcal{R}-$condition. \item Let us consider the PC matrix It satisfies the $\mathcal{R}-$ condition and its characteristic ranking matrix is

-The matrix obtained by consistencization is and its caracteristic ranking matrix is which shows that we have changed of admissible locus during the consistencization procedure. \end{itemize}
+The matrix obtained is and its characteristic ranking matrix is which shows that we have changed of admissible locus during the {{}, procedure making consistent a PC matrix.} \end{itemize}